-Project Fi Buyer's Guide: Everything you need to know
+Google Fi Buyer’s Guide: Everything you need to know about Google Fi

 - Nexus 5X

-How to finance a phone with Project Fi
+How to finance a phone with Google Fi

-So long as you qualify (up to Google, based on a credit check) you can purchase a new phone and pay for it in monthly installments.
+So long as you qualify (up to Google, based on a credit check), you can purchase a new phone and pay for it in monthly installments.
 There's no down payment required and no interest; the cost of the phone of your choice is just spread out over 24 months.

-You can pay off the balance at any time, but if you decide to leave Project Fi, you'll have to pay out the total cost of the phone then and there.
-You have 30 days to activate Project Fi service from when you buy your phone.
-If your Project Fi service isn't active within 30 days, Google will just charge you the full amount for the phone.
+You can pay off the balance at any time, but if you decide to leave Google Fi, you'll have to pay out the total cost of the phone then and there.
+You have 30 days to activate Google Fi service from when you buy your phone.
+If your Google Fi service isn't active within 30 days, Google will charge you the full amount for the phone.

-Do I have to sign up for a Project Fi contract?
+Do I have to sign up for a Google Fi contract?

-No. Project Fi operates on a month-to-month basis.
+No. Google Fi operates on a month-to-month basis.
 You can start up and cancel at any time.
 The only "contract" you agree to is if you choose to purchase a phone on monthly installments.
-In that case, you must make 24 monthly payments with active Project Fi service.
+In that case, you must make 24 monthly payments with active Google Fi service.

 Can I bring my phone number over from another network?